WORK-STUDY AT NORTHWEST

 Please click below for an application, pay schedule or time sheets.

-Federal Work Study Job Application (requires Acrobat Reader)
+Federal Work Study Job Application - a new application is coming soon.

 Summary of Federal Work Study Jobs

 JOB TITLE JOB DUTIES AND REQUIREMENTS

 ABE/GED – DC (1) Tutoring students from foreign countries in reading and English, when the schedules can be worked out, and helping with office work.

 AUTOMOTIVE TECH INSTRUCTOR (1) Answer the phone and do light paperwork and filing.